AbdullahKIRMAN/gemini-annotator/README.md

 - Gemini Annotator is a Python project that uses the Gemini API to annotate images in YOLO format.
 The project utilizes uv for Python package management.
 - This project structured to use free Gemini API with rate limiting (15 RPM) and concurrent processing using a thread pool.
 - If you want to use the paid Gemini API, you can set the RPM limit to a higher value to process more images concurrently.
+- To continue previous runs, you can set the `--resume` argument to `True`.
+This will skip images that have already been processed.

 - Try to use understandable names for the class_list.txt file to get better results.